We are searching for

 A vehicle buy back program is an initiative created by dealerships to encourage car owners to trade in or sell their vehicles to a dealership.
 They also help convince new car buyers that their purchase is a safe investment, as the buyback program offers them an easy way to return the vehicle if they are dissatisfied.

-What is the California Vehicle Buy Back Program?
+What Is The California Buy Back Car Program?

 A manufacturer buyback car's value is determined by the manufacturer and dealership and can range based on their specific process of inspection and repair.